Nigama-oss/World-Map/README.md

 # World-map
 An interactive world map.

-You can change the 'LAT' & 'LON' info to spot the exact location.
+You can change the 'Location' parameter to spot the exact location.

 The map is coloured according to the population of each country.